connxio/docs/docs/connxio-portal/security-configurations.md

 Navigate to "Security Configurations" in the right hand menu and click "Add new configuration".

-Your are then greeted by a Security Type menu where you will choose what kind of configuration you want to create.
+You are then greeted by a Security Type menu where you will choose what kind of configuration you want to create.
 The possible options are:

 - **HTTP**: Used for HTTP/REST adapters, data collection and webhook logging
 - **Archeo**: Credentials for Archeo logging
 - **SFTP**: Credentials for SFTP adapters
 - **FTP**: Credentials for FTP adapters
 - **Connection String**: Used for Azure Storage, Service Bus and Event Grid adapters
+- **Databricks**: Delta Sharing endpoint and token configuration
+- **Azure Credential**: Entra ID application credentials for Azure resource access
+- **Event Hub**: Event Hub and checkpoint storage connection details
 - **Email**: Credentials for Email.
+- **Dataverse**: URL and application credentials for Dataverse.

 When a security type has been chosen, you can decide whether the security configuration should be global or not.
 If the global toggle is on, the security configuration will be the same across all subscriptions under the same company: